If you’ve been searching for an affordable dive watch you’ve almost certainly come across the Casio MDV106.

 There’s also a blue dial variation, the MDV106B floating around that has an even richer blue sunburst dial.
 I went with black, because you just can’t ever go wrong with a black dial, and that it’ll match with just about any strap I throw on it.
 More about that later.

 At the 3:00 position, you’ll find a subtle date wheel framed in white that doesn’t distract from the rest of the dial.
-I like that they didn’t go overboard with the date wheel, but I do like that they included it to add a bit more functionality for this piece as an everyday wear.
+I like that they didn’t go overboard with the date wheel, but I do like that they included it to add a bit more functionality for everyday wear.

 Overall the dial is perfect and simple enough to tell the time easily, while still being interesting enough to look at for even a collector like myself who has a half-dozen other dive watches in his collection.

-Yet another unique and tasteful design element on the MDV106 are the handset.
+Yet another unique and tasteful design element on the MDV106 is the handset.

-With white lumed arrow hands that span past the center on either direction, and are beveled on the end to catch and reflect light, these are a surprisingly great choice for a value watch.
+With white lumed arrow hands that span past the center in either direction and are beveled on the end to catch and reflect light, these are a surprisingly great choice for such a cheap watch.

 Bevels and chamfers reflect light and add a bit of bling, and when done well, can make a watch appear a bit more expensive than it is, as long as they don’t go overboard.

-The included Rubber Dive strap is nothing to write home about.
+The rubber strap included with the Duro is nothing to write home about.
 It’s certainly wearable, and waterproof, but isn’t all that comfortable to wear for long periods of time, especially in warmer weather.

-My guess is that the synthetic rubber material used isn’t the most breathable, like some more natural rubber options would be.
+My guess is that the synthetic rubber material used isn’t the most breathable, as some more natural rubber options would be.

-The good news is, since the MDV106 is so affordable, you can take your excess savings and apply them to a few watch strap options.
+The good news is, that since the MDV106 is so affordable, you might have some cash leftover to throw at a few extra straps.
 I’ll give you a few personal suggestions later in the article.

-A nothing special mineral crystal certainly isn’t as scratch-resistant as a sapphire crystal would be.
+The mineral crystal on the MDV106 certainly isn’t as scratch-resistant as a sapphire crystal would be.

 It does have one safety benefit over sapphire, however, as a mineral crystal will not break and shatter like the glass of a sapphire crystal might, if under extreme stress, making it less dangerous in the case of a breakage